Zakycuy/JS-SEMESTER-2/Pertemuan_9/LaPrak-JS12-P9.md

 1. because when we want to remove we need what node we want to remove and its location must not be the same as the key, or it means that when we want to remove then after the key so that it is not interrupted if it is in the middle of the LinkedList Data.

-2. So the purpose of the code is to delete a certain node by passing through the node to be deleted, which means placing temp directly on the node after the one to be deleted or by changing the next reference of the previous node (temp) to directly point to the node after the node to be deleted
+2. so the purpose of the code is to delete a certain node by passing through the node to be deleted, which means placing temp directly on the node after the one to be deleted or by changing the next reference of the previous node (temp) to directly point to the node after the node to be deleted